freedomofpress/securedrop/docs/threat_model/mitigations.rst

 Countermeasures unique to *Journalist Interface*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  *Journalist Interface* is located behind an authenticated hidden service and only privileged users have required authorization token
+-  Only HTTP GET, POST, HEAD and DELETE methods are allowed
 -  A number of mitigations are in place as protection against access control vulnerabilities on the *Journalist Interface*:

     - Apache autoindex module is disabled